mrzjy/sunburst/README.md

 python Analysis.py -read=example.txt
 ~~~

+The ngrams are stored through Trie structure, which is later pruned based on max_display_num and min_count arguments.

 The arguments are rather simple despite maybe the last two:
 adjust_value is a boolean value (1 or 0) indicating whether or not to adjust the ngram value for better visualization.
 It's recommanded when visualizing ngrams from a large corpus, for the distribution are always too sparse to visualize.
 When adjust_value=1, all sub-words of an ngram will be adjusted to take up adjust_ratio of radian of the father-word.